 Focus on the team….

 Corey Lemonier came from humble beginnings.
-“The son of Henry and Francoise Lemonier, proud and hard-working Haitian immigrants, Corey Lemonier grew up in just west of Miami in Hialeah, a mostly low-income, high-crime city” writes Phillip Marshall of 247 sports.
+“The son of Henry and Francoise Lemonier, proud and hard-working Haitian immigrants, Corey Lemonier grew up in just west of Miami in Hialeah, a mostly low-income, high-crime city” s Phillip Marshall of 247 sports.
 Marshall’s story is of an unlikely trio of players who are also close friends.

 Lemonier’s story is of hard work, an ethic that he no doubt learned from his parents, and fits well with the Auburn family values.
 In the story by Marshall he ends with this…